steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_xjc_basic.md

         | [3]: -p
         | [4]: com.example.myschema
         | [5]: -d
-        | [6]: /Users/lj/Development/Projects/Codehaus/github_jaxb2_plugin/target/it/xjc-main/target/generated-sources/jaxb
+        | [6]: /Users/aretter/code/mojohaus-jaxb-maven-plugin/target/it/xjc-main/target/generated-sources/jaxb
         | [7]: -extension
         | [8]: -episode
-        | [9]: /Users/lj/Development/Projects/Codehaus/github_jaxb2_plugin/target/it/xjc-main/target/generated-sources/jaxb/META-INF/sun-jaxb.episode
+        | [9]: /Users/aretter/code/mojohaus-jaxb-maven-plugin/target/it/xjc-main/target/generated-sources/jaxb/META-INF/sun-jaxb.episode
         | [10]: src/main/xsd/address.xsd
         |
         +=================== [End 11 XJC Arguments]

-If you would like to run XJC manually in the same way as the jaxb2-maven-plugin runs the tool, simply paste the arguments given in the debug listing into a shell (separate with spaces).
+If you would like to run XJC manually in the same way as the jaxb-maven-plugin runs the tool, simply paste the arguments given in the debug listing into a shell (separate with spaces).

 The debug log also shows the configuration and result of the configured PatternFileFilters; as shown in the listing